Guinea pigs are susceptible to several different types of mites, the most common being the Cheyletiella mite.

 The most common way people contract mites from guinea pigs is by direct contact with an infected animal.
 The mites can also be transmitted indirectly, for example by coming into contact with contaminated bedding or cage material.

-If you have more than one guinea pig, you have to isolate the affected animals to prevent the mites from spreading.
-Mite infestations can be difficult to eradicate, so it’s important to consult your veterinarian if you suspect your guinea pig has mites.
+If you have more than one guinea pig, you have to isolate other guinea pigs to prevent the mites from spreading.

 If your guinea pig has mites, it’s necessary to take action to prevent the infestation from spreading.
 Here are some frequently asked questions about guinea pig mites: